Crutchfield Writing Team

 Even in a parking lot full of SUVs (i.e., most parking lots), this truck stands out from the crowd.
 And, if you're like most Escalade owners, that's totally okay with you.
 If you wanted to blend in, you could take your pick of nice, bland luxury sedans.
 But what fun would that be?

 If you're looking for a (very) small car that's made for living in the city, the Fiat 500 is a great choice.
+It's economical, easy to park, and a ton of fun to drive.
 If you're looking for ideas on how to upgrade the Cinquecento's rather weak factory stereo, you've come to the right place.

 Eric G. from Willamsville, NY, wanted to get his 2006 Pontiac Grand Prix GXP's system to sound less harsh and more bass-heavy.
 After trial and error with different components, he ended up with some JL Audio speakers and a sweet Pioneer AVH-P3400BH DVD receiver, among other pieces of gear.